What to Know Before Buying an RV – Checklist

 • Look for damage, cracks, and fragile structures.

 Another area I’ve noticed is if you’re looking at a vintage trailer, the backs of a vintage trailer.
 For some reason, a vintage trailer like the one in the picture below tends to have a lot of water damage.
-I’m not sure if the source of this water damage in retro campers is how it’s stored and the water runs back, or how it’s towed a vintage trailer.
+I’m not sure if the source of this water damage in retro campers is how it’s stored and the water runs back or how it’s towed on a vintage trailer.
 The first thing I would look for in retro campers and small vintage campers when inspecting water damage is the delamination of the panel.

-6 – Moisture
+6 – Moisture Inside the RV

 Check the complete RV for moisture.
 Take a flashlight and observe (carefully) all told corners.
 If dark spots are found, this means moisture.
 Even a musty smell is a sign of this.

-Mold may be removed with some effort, but if you discover mold, this suggests that there’s condensation, humidity, and dampness thanks to a general lack of ventilation.
+Mold may be removed with some effort, but if you discover mold, this suggests that there’s condensation, humidity, and dampness, thanks to a general lack of ventilation.
 It represents a way over moisture within the target RV.

 Therefore, if mold first appears or other signs of moisture damage, like musty odor or damp spots to work out, it’s something to be worried about.
 Condensation caused by a scarcity of ventilation or small leaks can permanently damage the development of an RV over the years.